Ldalvik/Thingworx-Server/README.md

 /delete/ will delete an existing view

 thingworx property changed -> event in js to send GET request to 130.64.160.230:8080/method/?param=value -> phone receives request.

+will now serve a control interface html page if http:ip.address:8080/control/ is opened